mlane/deterministic-dependency-reset/README.md

 ## The Problem: The "History of Mistakes"

 Standard routines like `npm install` and `npm ci` are fundamentally flawed for long-term project health.
-They rely on the `package-lock.json` as an absolute truth, but in a long-lived project, that lockfile is rarely "truth"—it is a history of mistakes.
+They rely on the `package-lock.json` as an absolute truth, but in a long-lived project, that lockfile is rarely truth, it is a history of mistakes.

 `npm ci` is a Mirror.
 It faithfully replicates every drift, every ghost dependency, and every bloated resolution from your lockfile into your build.
 It doesn't fix a broken state; it scales it.